distr1/distri/README.md

-# distri — a linux research project
+# distri — a Linux distribution to research fast package management

 This repository contains distri, a linux distribution research project.